Converting coffee cups and other waste into value-added asphalt additives

 Impact

-Overall, the research project has inspired State Asphalt NSW to continuously collaborate on other research opportunities.
-The success and learnings from the PhD embedment program have also radically shifted State Asphalts HR strategy.
+Overall, the project has inspired State Asphalt NSW to continuously collaborate on other research opportunities.
+The success and learnings from the PhD program have also radically shifted their HR strategy.

 “We have PhD students working with us on-site at the moment and providing us with world-class research that we really couldn’t afford to do without the partnership.”